IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/chips/README.md

 </igx-chip>
 ```

-Example of using suffix connector:
+Example of using a suffix connector:

 ```html
 <igx-chip *ngFor="let chip of chipList" [id]="chip.id">